pandulapeter/beagle/README.md

 ### Modules
 Any number of generic modules can be added in any order as long as they have a unique ID:
-* [Text](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/TextModule.kt) - This module displays simple text content.
+* [Text](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/TextModule.kt) - Displays simple text content.
-* [LongText](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LongTextModule.kt) - This module displays a longer piece of text that can be collapsed into a title.
+* [LongText](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LongTextModule.kt) - Displays a longer piece of text that can be collapsed into a title.
-* TextInput - TODO: Allows the user to enter free text.
+* TODO: TextInput - Allows the user to enter free text.
-* Slider - TODO: Allows the user to adjust a numeric value.
+* TODO: Slider - Allows the user to adjust a numeric value.
-* ColorPicker - TODO: Allows the user to pick a color.
+* TODO: ColorPicker - Allows the user to pick a color.
-* [Toggle](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ToggleModule.kt) - This module displays a switch with a custom title and behavior - ideal for feature toggles.
+* [Toggle](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ToggleModule.kt) - Displays a switch with configurable title and behavior - ideal for feature toggles.
-* [Button](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ButtonModule.kt) - This module displays a button with configurable text and action.
+* [Button](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ButtonModule.kt) - Displays a button with configurable text and action.
-* KeyValue - TODO: Displays a list of key-value pairs that can be collapsed into a title.
+* TODO: KeyValue - Displays a list of key-value pairs that can be collapsed into a title.
-* [List](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ListModule.kt) - This module displays an expandable list of items configured by you.
-When an item is selected, a custom callback gets invoked.
-Possible use cases could be providing a list of test accounts to make the login process faster.
+* [List](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ListModule.kt) - Displays an expandable list of custom items and exposes a callback when the user makes a selection.
+A possible use case could be providing a list of test accounts to make the authentication flow faster.
-* SingleSelectionList - TODO: Displays a list of radio buttons.
+* TODO: SingleSelectionList - Displays a list of radio buttons.
+A possible use case could be changing the base URL of the application to simplify testing on different backend environments.
-* MultipleSelectionList - TODO: Displays a lst of checkboxes.
+* TODO: MultipleSelectionList - Displays a lst of checkboxes.

 Unique modules can only be added once as they are specific to a single use case:
-* [Header](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/HeaderModule.kt) - This module will always stay at the top of the drawer and display general information about the app / build provided by you.
+* [Header](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/HeaderModule.kt) - Displays a header on top of the drawer with general information about the app / build.
-* [KeylineOverlayToggle](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/KeylineOverlayToggleModule.kt) - This module displays a switch that, when enabled, draws a grid over your app with configurable dimensions that you can use to check the alignments of your Views.
+* [KeylineOverlayToggle](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/KeylineOverlayToggleModule.kt) - Displays a switch that, when enabled, draws a grid over your app with configurable dimensions that you can use to check the alignments of your Views.
-* [AppInfoButton](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/AppInfoButtonModule.kt) - This module displays a button that links to the Android App Info page for your app.
+* [AppInfoButton](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/AppInfoButtonModule.kt) - Displays a button that links to the Android App Info page for your app.
-* ScreenshotButton - TODO: Displays a button that takes a screenshot of the current layout and allows the user to share it.
+* TODO: ScreenshotButton - Displays a button that takes a screenshot of the current layout and allows the user to share it.
-* [NetworkLogListModule](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/NetworkLogListModule.kt) - This module will display an expandable list of your OkHttp network activity.
+* [NetworkLogListModule](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/NetworkLogListModule.kt) - Displays an expandable list of historical network activity.
 Each item can be tapped for more information.
 To use this functionality, the custom DebugMenuNetworkInterceptor needs to be added to the OkHTTP Client's builder, as implemented [here](https://github.com/pandulapeter/debug-menu/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/networking/NetworkingManager.kt).
-* [LogListModule](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LogListModule.kt) - This module will display an expandable list of your custom logs.
+* [LogListModule](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LogListModule.kt) - Displays an expandable list of your custom logs.
+An example use case could be logging analytics events.
 Each item can be tapped for more information if you specified a payload.
 To log an event, simply call DebugMenu.log().
-* DeviceConfigurationKeyValue - TODO: Display information about the device and the OS.
+* TODO: DeviceConfigurationKeyValue - Displays information about the current device and the OS.

 ### Customization
 * The UI of the drawer can be personalized by specifying a [UiCustomization](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/UiCustomization.kt) instance when initializing the library.